 On 7th August 2018, the Bank of Tanzania granted a loan of TZS 3 billion under Housing Microfinance Fund at a rate of 7.5%.
-The loan is repayable in a period of 60 months.
-The loan is secured by loan portfolio held by the bank.
+The loan is matured a period of 60 months.
+Management requested the roll over and the same was granted by the Central bank for another 5 years up to August 2028.
+The rollover was granted at the rate of 6.5% pa.